The Risks of Oxygen Depletion

 The body’s oxygen transport system takes oxygen to the working muscles through the circulatory and respiratory systems working together.
 When we breathe, oxygen enters the lungs and is absorbed into the bloodstream to fuel the cells in our bodies.
 If the level of oxygen concentration falls below the normal rate, it can cause damage to a person’s health.

 Depending on the concentration of oxygen, the effects and symptoms of oxygen depletion on the human body will vary.
-At 19% people may suffer some physiological effects, but it may not be noticeable; while a drop to 12-15% is enough to cause poor judgement, faulty coordination, abnormal fatigue and emotional upset.
+At 19% of people may suffer some physiological effects, but it may not be noticeable; while a drop to 12-15% is enough to cause poor judgement, faulty coordination, abnormal fatigue and emotional upset.
 If the oxygen level reaches less than 10% this can cause immediate fainting, an inability to move, loss of consciousness and as previously mentioned, death.

 The use of oxygen depletion monitors

-The only way to detect low oxygen concentrations is with real-time monitoring from the use of a continuous oxygen depletion sensors.
+The only way to detect low oxygen concentrations is with real-time monitoring from the use of continuous oxygen depletion sensors.
 Analox manufacture two different oxygen depletion sensors which have been designed for industries including saturation diving, commercial diving, laboratory and beverage and hospitality.

 - O2NE+ O2 monitor is designed to detect the presence of low oxygen in ambient air.